 Here is how each of the characteristics of narcissistic personality disorder results in trauma for their children:

-- Exaggerated sense of self-importance.
-When a parent exaggerates their level of importance in front of their children, they unfortunately set them up for failure.
+- An exaggerated sense of self-importance.
+When a parent exaggerates their level of importance in front of their children, they, unfortunately, set them up for failure.
 Children naturally value their parent because they provide the necessities of life.
 But when a parent overstates their significance, the child believes they can never live up to the expectation and therefore doesn’t even try.

 - Expecting to be recognized as superior.
 Sadly, this characteristic demands recognition from individuals outside and inside the household.
 Even though a child might see the flaws in their parent, they are expected to maintain the façade and treat the parent as perfect.
 This two-faced behavior generates large amounts of performance and social anxiety.